 The Wizarding World has grown by leaps and bounds since J.K.
-Rowling first dropped Harry Potter and the Sorcerer’s Stone on the world, and Fantastic Beasts: The Crimes of Grindelwald adds even more to the Potterverse.
-The Fantastic Beasts films, starting with the first in the franchise, Fantastic Beasts and Where to Find Them, take place long before Harry Potter arrives on the scene, but include numerous references to future Potter plot points.
+Rowling first dropped Harry Potter and the Sorcerer’s Stone, and Fantastic Beasts: The Crimes of Grindelwald contributes even more to the Potterverse.
+The Fantastic Beasts films, starting with the first in the franchise, Fantastic Beasts and Where to Find Them, take place long before Harry Potter arrives on the scene.
+However, they include numerous references to future Potter plot points.

 Polyjuice Potion - When Newt Goes Undercover In The Parisian Ministry Of Magic